quan14/MathsNotesUCL/README.md

 All materials are NOT endorsed by University College London.

+### About
+All materials relate to modules listed on https://www.ucl.ac.uk/maths/current-students/current-undergraduates/module-information-undergraduates

 ### Further Materials

 Github is not designed to stored PDF documents.